-The 2019 GOP Spring Survey in his district showed 67% of his base supported medical marijuana and Quinn did end up co-sponsoring the Republican attempt to creata a medical marijuana program.
+The 2019 GOP Spring Survey in his district showed 67% of his base supported medical marijuana and Quinn did end up co-sponsoring the Republican attempt to create a medical marijuana program.
 Since elected in 2014 Rep. Quinn has seemed like a marijuana reformer.
-He recieves his A- grade mostly because of the words he has been saying, direction he is heading and because voters in his district tell us he supports marijuana reform!
+He received his high grade mostly because of the words he has been saying, direction he is heading and because voters in his district tell us he supports marijuana reform!

 - Born Rice Lake, Wisconsin, July 30, 1990.